kmtac/PSR1/2020_2021/Lesson7.md

            - "Holy" is not generally in first graders' vocabulary and is a hard concept to explain to first graders.
         - Because God's name is holy, we say it in a nice way.
           - They *do* understand "say it in a nice way."
-        - Hallow: All Hallow's Eve, All Hallow's Day (All Saints Day)

 ## Homeschool/missed class plan
 - Read, watch, or tell: The story of Moses (see above).